lengfeld/subpatch/website/ref/command-line.md

     subpatch add <url> [<path>] [-r | --revision <revision>] [-q | --quiet]

-Add the remote project specified by `url` as a subproject at the optional `path` in the current repository.
+Add the upstream project specified by `url` as a subproject at the optional `path` in the superproject.
 Currently `url` can only point to a git repository.
 Other subproject types are not supported yet.

 The `path` is optional.
 If it's omitted the canonical subproject name is used.